-The PBCC allows any type of construction so long as it can be proven to meet the intent of the code and equivalency to its provisions.
-This is necessary to prevent the code from being too long by addressing every possibility of construction and to allow innovation in construction.
+The PBCC allows any type of construction so long as it does not violate provisions of the code, can be proven to meet the intent of the code, and proves equivalency to code provisions.

 Some research reports do not include certain items in their scopes and so may not be sufficient for all potential product uses.
 Rarely, research reports raise concerns that they contain incorrect or incomplete information.
-For consistency amongst City staff, when a suspect report is encountered it shall be evaluated by the building official.
+For consistency amongst City staff, when a suspect report is encountered it is evaluated by the building official.